REPTILE / new pets

 A Set-up Guide for New Chinese Water Dragon Parents

 Chinese water dragon 101

-- They have a “third eye”—actually, a spot between their eyes that can sense changes in light
+- Did You Know: They have a “third eye” — actually, a spot between their eyes that can sense changes in light

 Chinese water dragons are loner-lizards; they’re happiest living solo.
 They also need a warm, humid environment in order to thrive.

-Like all reptiles, Chinese water dragons are cold-blooded and must have a warm habitat in order to maintain their body temperature.
-Furnish one side of the terrarium with a nice, toasty basking spot—with daytime temperatures of 90 F to 95 F. A heat light will help keep it warm.
+Like all reptiles, Chinese water dragons are ectothermus and must have a warm habitat in order to maintain their body temperature.
+They also need moist, humid air.

-At night, turn the basking light off and use a ceramic heater or night heat lamp to keep the habitat between 65 F and 75 F.
+- At night, turn the basking light off and use a ceramic heater or night heat lamp to keep the entire habitat between 65 and 75 F (18 to 24 C).

-- At night switch off the UVA/UVB bulb and use a night-specific bulb if you want to watch your Chinese water dragon sleep like a scaly little angel.
+- At night, switch off the UVA/UVB bulb and use a night-specific bulb so you can watch your pet with a minimum of disturbance.

-Give new pets three or four days to get used to their new surroundings before you handle them.
-Whether your lizard is new or settled-in, contact your veterinarian if you notice any of these symptoms of distress:
+Give new Chinese water dragons 3 or 4 days to get used to their new surroundings before you handle them.
+When your lizard is settled in, contact your veterinarian if you notice any of these symptoms of distress:

 - More time spent hiding